alecnissen/Memory-Card/README.md

 <h1>About This Project</h1>
-This was the second React project, as part of The Odin Project's course.
 I wanted to make this a portfolio piece because it highlights my ability to use REST API's to retrieve and use data from an external server.
-It also further increased my knowledge and experience in using React components, managing state, using effects, using short circuit conditionals to render data.
-Also using Axios to make API calls, along with handling errors and loading screens with the API calls.
+It also showcases my skills and experience using React components, responsive UI design, state management, and short circuit conditionals to render data.
+In this project I used Axios to make API calls.
+I also wrote conditions to handle errors and loading screens within the API call conditions

 <br>